giordi91/giordi91.github.io/content/post/modelCompiler.md

 to compiler Shader model 6 shaders.
 I will write a small blog post about that next, since it gave me a bit of trouble to get it to work.

+Feedbacks are more than welcome!
+I would love to hear from experience game engine developers on how they approached similar issues!
 See you next time!